 During the second quarter 2017, we recorded \$255 million of "Litigation expense" related to the FTC Action on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
 We recorded \$25 million of "Litigation expense" related to the FTC Action during periods prior to 2017.
-Our total accrual at September 30, 2018 related to the FTC Action was \$280 million and is included in "Other accrued expenses" on our Condensed Consolidated Balance Sheets.
-Any eventual payments made with respect to the FTC Action may not be deductible for tax purposes.
+Our total accrual at June 30, 2019 and December 31, 2018 related to the FTC Action was \$280 million and is included in "Other accrued expenses" on our Condensed Consolidated Balance Sheets.
+Any eventual payments made with respect to the FTC Action may not be deductible for tax purposes, which had a negative impact on our effective tax rate for the year ended December 31, 2017.
 The tax deductibility of any eventual payments made with respect to the FTC Action may change, based upon, among other things, further developments in the FTC Action, including final adjudication of the FTC Action.

 We may also from time to time be subject to private civil litigation alleging telemarketing violations.
 For example, a portion of the alleged telemarketing violations by an independent third-party retailer at issue in the FTC Action are also the subject of a certified class action filed against DISH Network L.L.C. in the United States District Court for the Middle District of North Carolina (the "Krakauer Action").
 Following a five-day trial, on January 19, 2017, a jury in that case found that the independent third-party retailer was acting as DISH Network L.L.C.'s agent when it made the 51,119 calls at issue in that case, and that class members are eligible to recover \$400 in damages for each call made in violation of the TCPA.
 On March 7, 2017, DISH Network L.L.C. filed motions with the Court for judgment as a matter of law and, in the alternative, for a new trial, which the Court denied on May 16, 2017.
 On May 22, 2017, the Court ruled that the violations were willful and knowing, and trebled the damages award to \$1,200 for each call made in violation of TCPA.
 On April 5, 2018, the Court entered a \$61 million judgment in favor of the class.
-On May 4, 2018, DISH Network L.L.C. filed a notice of appeal to the United States Court of Appeals for the Fourth Circuit.
+DISH Network L.L.C. appealed and on May 30, 2019, the United States Court of Appeals for the Fourth Circuit affirmed.
 During the second quarter 2017, we recorded \$41 million of "Litigation expense" related to the Krakauer Action on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
 We recorded \$20 million of "Litigation expense" related to the Krakauer Action during the fourth quarter 2016.
-Our total accrual related to the Krakauer Action at September 30, 2018 was \$61 million and is included in "Other accrued expenses" on our Condensed Consolidated Balance Sheets.
+Our total accrual related to the Krakauer Action at June 30, 2019 and December 31, 2018 was \$61 million and was included in "Other accrued expenses" on our Condensed Consolidated Balance Sheets.
+This has subsequently been paid.